Jurassic World: Fallen Kingdom: Plot

-The captured dinosaurs are actually being transported to the Lockwood estate, where Lockwood's young, orphaned granddaughter, Maisie, overhears Mills and auctioneer Mr. Eversoll secretly planning to sell the dinosaurs on the black market.
+The captured dinosaurs are actually being transported to the Lockwood estate, where Lockwood's young, orphaned 9-year-old granddaughter, Maisie, overhears Mills and auctioneer Mr. Eversoll secretly planning to sell the dinosaurs on the black market.
 They will also preview the Indoraptor, a weaponized, transgenic dinosaur created by geneticist Dr. Henry Wu using Indominus rex and Velociraptor DNA.
 Wu needs Blue's DNA to create an improved Indoraptor that follows commands, unaware that her blood is no longer pure.
-After Maisie informs Lockwood about the auction, he confronts Mills, who smothers him to death with a pillow.
+After Maisie informs Lockwood about the auction, he confronts Mills, who refuses to obey his orders and betrays him by smothering him to death with a pillow.
 Maisie is later revealed to have been cloned from Lockwood's deceased daughter and the reason why Hammond ended their association.
 The auctioned dinosaurs are being immediately shipped out.
 Franklin evades capture and frees Zia, but Owen and Claire have been apprehended.
 Owen incites a Stygimoloch into breaking open their cell.
-The two encounter Maisie and learn the Indoraptor is being sold despite Wu's protests that it is a prototype.
+The two encounter and meet Maisie and learn the Indoraptor is being sold despite Wu's protests that it is a prototype.

-Owen disrupts the auction by luring the Stygimoloch into the room.
+Owen disrupts and ends the auction by luring the Stygimoloch into the room.
 In the ensuing chaos, Wheatley tranquilizes the Indoraptor to extract a tooth as a trophy, but the hybrid, feigning unconsciousness, kills him, along with Eversoll and others, as it escapes.
-The Indoraptor chases Owen, Claire, and Maisie throughout the mansion until Blue, released by Zia, attacks it.
-After a standoff atop a high glass roof, both animals crash through it, killing the Indoraptor by impaling him on a ceratopsid skull though Blue is unharmed.
-When a hydrogen cyanide gas leak threatens the caged dinosaurs, Claire attempts to free them, by opening the cage doors.
-Owen convinces her not to open the subsequent outer door, but Maisie opens it to save them.
-As Mills attempts to escape with the Indominus rex bone, the Tyrannosaurus devours him and tramples the bone.
-Owen, Claire, Maisie, Zia, and Franklin escape, while Blue and the other released dinosaurs flee the estate grounds.
+The Indoraptor chases Owen, Claire, and Maisie throughout the mansion until Blue, released by Zia, attacks and fights it.
+After a standoff atop a high glass roof, both animals crash through it; the Indoraptor is killed after being impaled on a ceratopsid skull, leaving Blue unharmed.
+When a hydrogen cyanide gas leak threatens the caged dinosaurs, Claire attempts to free them by opening the cage doors.
+Owen convinces her not to open the subsequent outer door, but Maisie opens it to save them, reasoning that they, like her, have a right to live.
+As Mills attempts to escape with the Indominus rex bone, Rexy devours him and tramples the bone.
+Owen, Claire, Maisie, Zia, and Franklin escape, while Blue, Rexy, and all the other different species of released dinosaurs flee the estate grounds.

 In a new U.S. Senate hearing, Dr. Malcolm declares the beginning of a new age, where humans and dinosaurs must coexist.
 The closing scenes depict the freed dinosaurs roaming the wilderness and outer urban areas.